nreimers/truecaser/README.md

 To run the code, have a look at `EvaluateTruecaser.py`.

 # Train your own Truecaser
 You can retrain the Truecaser easily.
 Simply change the `train.txt` file with a large sample of sentences, change the `TrainTruecaser.py` such that is uses the `train.txt` and run the script.
-You can also it for other languages than English like German, Spanish, or French.
+You can also use it for other languages than English like German, Spanish, or French.

 # Disclaimer